TomKingsfordUoA/emotion-recognition-using-speech/README.md

 <img src="images/Figure.png">
 <p align="center">A Histogram shows different algorithms metric results on different data sizes as well as time consumed to train/predict.</p>

+## Data Versioning

+DVC has been used to track various data processing and model training stages.
+This ensures both repeatability and posterity, as the nature of processing is recorded as are the results.
+The actual data is stored in an S3-compliant object store which isn't publicly available.
+Artifacts can be made available upon request to tkin063@aucklanduni.ac.nz.